A fast food-freezing temperature estimation framework using optimally located sensors: Inverse problem

 \subsection{Greedy algorithm for optimal sensor placement}

 As shown in, e.g., \cite{GGLM2021,MPPY2015}, the following \textsl{a-priori} error bound for the reconstructed temperature field $T^*$ holds

-where $\AAA_n$ is the $n$-th low rank approximation of $\AAA$ and ${\norm{\cdot}_{\text{FRO}}}$ denotes the Frobenius norm \cite{trefethen97}:
+where $\AAA_n$ is the $n$-th low rank approximation of $\AAA$ and ${\norm{\cdot}_{\text{FRO}}}$ denotes the Frobenius norm:

 The bound \eqref{eq:Tstart-estim} shows where the condition $m > n$ comes from, indicating that a reduced model that is too enriched would lead to non-observable modes, a critical issue for well-posedness in data assimilation problems.
+This provides a criterion for selecting the modes to be used in the inverse method, guarantying that any other configuration for the matrix $\ROM$, would lead to sub-optimal reconstruction results (this does not mean that $\ROM$ always approximates better the forward dynamics as $n$ increases).
 Using standard arguments, the second term in the right-hand-side of \eqref{eq:Tstart-estim} can be expressed in terms of the singular values of $\AAA$:

 For the first term, let us consider the spectral induced $\ell^2$ norm, considering the singular value decomposition $\GG = \hat{U} \hat{S} \hat{V}^T$, and as usual, denote with $\hat{S}_i$ the entry $\hat{S}_{ii}$ of the matrix $\hat{S}$.
 By construction, the columns of $\hat{V}$ are a basis of $\bR^n$, allowing us to write, for any $c \in \mathbb R^n$, $c = V d$ for a unique $d \in \bR^n$.
 Since both the columns of $V$ and of $\ROM$ are orthonormal, we obtain